What is 4PL logistics: Difference between 3PL and 4PL logistics

 Geodis

 • CH Robinson operates TMC as their 4PL company division, utilizing the Navisphere platform to connect networks and automate routing.
 This provider manages carriers, reduces service exceptions, and drives performance improvements.
 Their 19,000 employees focus on single-platform solutions for comprehensive freight management.
+TMC works best for North American operations with high freight complexity — their automated routing logic and exception management are strong, but the value compounds most when you have the volume and carrier diversity to make optimization meaningful.

 With this concise overview, you have some idea of what provider might be the right choice for you, depending on your location and coverage, and some basic knowledge of their offerings.
 But making an informed decision requires a more precise understanding of what to look for.